 For some of the charges, he said, “isolated acts of bribery occurred on single occasions” but that “the same techniques were used month after month, for the whole period covered by the relevant count in the indictment”.

 $28m in bribes paid

 During the trial, the UK Serious Fraud Office (SFO) showed that Glencore paid more than $28m – largely in cash – in bribes in Cameroon, Equatorial Guinea, Côte d’Ivoire, Nigeria and South Sudan.
 The payments are said to have been made between 2011 and 2016 to secure lucrative contracts as well as preferential access to oil, increased cargoes, valuable grades of oil and better delivery dates.

 The sentencing comes just five months after Glencore Energy was ordered to pay $1.5bn to settle bribery and market manipulation charges in the US, UK and Brazil relating to its mining operations in DRC.

 By pleading guilty, Glencore avoided a lengthy trial, which may have exposed individuals involved in the bribery case.
-Except for one Glencore trader – Anthony Stimler, who confessed last year to distributing bribes on the company’s behalf – other Glencore officials or individuals who benefitted from the bribes are named in the court records.
+Except for one Glencore trader – Anthony Stimler, who confessed last year to distributing bribes on the company’s behalf – other Glencore officials or individuals who benefitted from the bribes are not named in the court records.

 “The conduct that took place was inexcusable and has no place in Glencore,” Kalidas Madhavpeddi, Glencore’s chair, said in a statement.
 Glencore is “committed to operating a company that creates value for all stakeholders by operating transparently under a well-defined set of values, with openness and integrity at the forefront.”